Rules for gifts and awards

 An award has to be for an employment-related accomplishment such as outstanding service, employees' suggestions, or meeting or exceeding safety standards.
 It is recognition of an employee's overall contribution to the workplace, not recognition of job performance.
 Generally, a valid, non-taxable award has clearly defined criteria, a nomination and evaluation process, and a limited number of recipients.

-The gifts and awards policy also does not apply to gifts or awards given to non-arm's length employees, such as your relatives, shareholders, or people related to them.
+The gifts and awards policy does not apply to cash and near‑cash items or to gifts or awards given to non-arm's length employees, such as your relatives, shareholders, or people related to them.

 The following items are not included in our question and answer tool below because they have their own separate policies.
 If you are giving one of these types of gifts or awards to your employee, you can get more information by selecting the item from the list below: